tzechong94/csprimer/systems/low_level/README.md

 [] when you're working with a memory address rather than the value stored in a register or a direct value. brackets tell the assembler that you want to access the memory at the address contained in a register, rather than using the value directly as an operand

 - bracket means you are dealing with a memory location, not just a value. contains an address in memory,

+### Brief tour of LLDB

+- for step through debugging